JSBSim-Team/jsbsim/joss_paper/paper.md

 # Summary

 JSBSim is an open-source, platform-independent, data-driven flight dynamics software library for aerospace research, simulation development, and education.
 It provides a high-fidelity, fully scriptable environment for modeling aircraft dynamics, propulsion, control systems, and flight conditions.

-[Mention the languages?
-In an abstract for JOSS might make sense — Developed in standard-compliant (which one?)
-C++, exposing a Python API (v3.11+), a MATLAB/Simulink S-Function, as well as various bindings to other languages and environments.]
+JSBSim can be used in batch mode running faster than real-time for flight analysis or AI training or run within a flight simulator environment like FlightGear in real-time.

+Features include:

+- Rigid body dynamics with support for 6 DoF.
+- Fully configurable aerodynamics, flight control system, propulsion, landing gear arrangement, etc. through XML-based text file format.
+- Accurate Earth model including:
+   - Rotational effects on the equations of motion (Coriolis and centrifugal acceleration modeled).
+   - Oblate spherical shape and geodetic coordinates according to the WGS84 geodetic system.
+   - Atmosphere modeled according to the International Standard Atmosphere (1976).
+- Configurable data output formats to screen, file, socket, or any combination of those.

+Developed in standard-compliant C++17, JSBSim also includes the following bindings and interfaces:

+- Python module (compatible with Python 3.10+)
+- MATLAB S-Function that interfaces JSBSim with MATLAB Simulink
+- Julia bindings
+- Unreal Engine plugin

 # Statement of Need